top of page

 Description - (What If, 21 Turns) This variant brings on additional Confederate brigades that were historically too late to participate in the battle.
 The VPs will be adjusted to reflect a larger Confederate force.

 Analysis - This is a quality scenario.
-It should be a Confederate victory at the end, but a good Union commander, utilizing terrain modifiers and solid defensive tactics, may inflict heavy enough losses on the Rebels to gain a victory and win the day.
 Give this scenario a play for a greater challenge than scenario 053.

 Map 054.jpg